 You can join Facebook groups like – Indians in Germany and ask questions before moving to a particular city.

-It really helps if you have some contacts already living in the city where you are planning to travel.
+It helps if you have some contacts already living in the city where you are planning to travel.

 Q4.
 What is your employment duration?